smessie/Article-ESWC2024-DFDP/content/introduction.md

 Current Web forms are meant to be (1) used against one endpoint, (2) often used for one (Web) display, (3) with one particular workflow in mind, (4) without a means to send and receive the data in another way.
 First, this means that when a form is submitted, the data is always sent to the same location, and the user has no control over where the data is stored.
+The application developer is left to decide where and how to store the data, resulting in poor data controllability for users [](cite:cites berners-lee_three_2017).
-Each application typically has a custom-built, non-standardized API, hindering operability between apps.
+Each application typically has a custom-built, non-standardized API, hindering operability between applications [](cite:cites sambra2016solid).
 Second, it is not possible for form filling to use an alternative environment, like the command line, or to opt for a different website due to a preferred interface.
 Third, form applications designed for customers to provide their shipping information during a purchase cannot usually be repurposed to e.g., allow them to submit a support request.
 Fourth, reusing data across multiple applications is not possible because data from one application cannot be written or read by another.